Iwan Gronow: Career

 Gronow appeared on the Mutineers' sole album, 2010's Friends, Lovers, Rivals, and on both albums by Haven: Between the Senses (2002) and All for a Reason (2004).

 He has appeared on five releases by Johnny Marr: studio albums Playland (2014), Call the Comet (2018), Fever Dreams Pts.
 1-4 (2022) and live albums Adrenalin Baby (2015) and Look Out Live!
 (2025).

 2020 saw Gronow become one of the founding members of Sea Fever, a collaboration between Beth Cassidy of Section 25, Tom Chapman of New Order, Phil Cunningham, also of New Order, and drummer Elliot Barlow.
-The band debuted their single "Crossed Wires" (a song featuring New Order drummer Stephen Morris) in October 2020 and the song has also been featured on Chris Hawkins' BBC 6 Music morning radio show.
+The band debuted their single "Crossed Wires" (a song featuring New Order drummer Stephen Morris) in October 2020 and the song has also been featured on Chris Hawkins's BBC 6 Music morning radio show.
 Their debut album is expected in the summer of 2021.

 Gronow's debut solo single "In the Mire" was released on 13 September 2019.
 A second single, "Second Guess", was released on 22 November.
 "Highest Symbol" became the third single in April 2020.

 Gronow's debut EP, Out on a Limb, was released on 2 October 2020.
 It includes the three singles above, plus three new tracks: "Lesser Known", "Out on a Limb" and "On the Mind".
 "On the Mind" dates back to Gronow's very first attempt at singing and writing lyrics.

+Gronow's bass guitar is a 1970s Fender Precision.